soli/casq/docs/casq.rst

 What CaSQ does
 ==============

-CaSQ, is a tool that can convert a molecular interaction map built with CellDesigner (Ref) to an executable Boolean model.
+CaSQ [1]_, is a tool that can convert a molecular interaction map built with CellDesigner_ to an executable Boolean model.
 The tool is developed in Python and uses as source the xml file of CellDesigner, in order to infer preliminary Boolean rules based solely on network topology and semantic annotations (e.g., certain arcs are noted as catalysis, inhibition, etc.).
 The aim is to convert a Process Description representation, i.e., a reaction model, into a full logical model.
-The resulting structure is closer to an Activity Flow diagram, see Fig. 2, though not in a strict SBGN-PD to SBGN-AF notion.
+The resulting structure is closer to an Activity Flow diagram, though not in a strict SBGN-PD to SBGN-AF notion.
 Moreover logical rules that make the model executable are also obtained.
+CaSQ is being used by the `Covid-19 DiseaseMaps consortium`__ to automatically obtain logical models from maps [2]_.

 The conversion happens in 4 steps.